runtimeverification/iele-semantics/gas.md

   newAccountSetupCost(CALL) = accountCreationCost + accountTransferCost
   newAccountSetupCost(CALLCODE|DELEGATECALL|STATICCALL) = 0

+  -- Memory increase/decrease follows a similar pattern

+  memoryDelta(early-failling, CALLOP) =
+      registerSize 0 - registerSize REG
+  memoryDelta(inexistent-account-late-failure) =
+      registerSize 0 - registerSize REG
+  memoryDelta(inexistent-account-success) = 0
+      registerSize 0 - registerSize REG

+  -- Temporary memory increase, i.e. the memory increases until the error is -- detected, then it goes back to its initial value.
+I.e. it might be a good -- idea to just update the max memory usage (if needed) and not the currently -- used memory. memorySpikeSize(existent-account-late-failure) = codeSize -- The spike is followed by a normal memory delta. memoryDelta(existent-account-late-failure) =
+      registerSize 0 - registerSize REG

+  memoryDeltaCaller(existent-account-success) = codeSize + constantMemorySize
+  memorySizeCallee(existent-account-success) = callDataSize
   ```

+  The calee starts with a memory usage of memorySizeCallee (absolute, not a
+  delta).
+There is a free memory allowance for each new contract call, equal to
+  the maximum EVM stack size, that will be taken into account separately.

+  `constantMemorySize` is the size of whatever is part of the saved state
+  except for the code and callData (calldepth, callValue, id, gas, caller,
+  static)

 TODO: I (virgil) think that these costs are more reasonable than some costs
       which follow the semantics in detail.
 However, we should be able to use